rust-secure-code/cargo-auditable/README.md

 ### Doesn't this bloat my binary?

 Not really.
-A "Hello World" on x86 Linux compiles into a ~1Mb file in the best case (nightly without jemalloc, LTO enabled).
+A "Hello World" on x86 Linux compiles into a ~1Mb file in the best case (recent Rust without jemalloc, LTO enabled).
 Its Cargo.lock even with a couple of dependencies is < 1Kb, that's under 1/1000 of the size.
 The size of Cargo.lock grows linearly with the number of dependencies, so it will keep being negligible.

 ### What about embedded platforms?